omni-network/omni/docs/content/build-xdapp/walkthrough.md

 # XDapp walkthrough

-Here's an example of a simple cross-chain contract set for setting and getting a string.
+Let's see what's happening under the hood.
 This contract lets you send greetings from a rollup chain to a global storage contract deployed on Omni.
 Two main contracts are used in this example:

 1. `Greeter` - A contract deployed on a rollup that sends greetings to the Omni EVM.
 2. `GreetingBook` - A contract deployed on the Omni EVM that stores greetings from all supported chains.